 Presentations WITH Audio

-Presentations are defined as PowerPoint presentations, slide decks, Storyline presentations, etc. that do not have moving images
+Presentations with audio may require a transcript to make them fully accessible.
+The first step is to confirm that the asset is a presentation.
+Presentations are defined as PowerPoint presentations, slide decks, Storyline presentations, etc. that do not have moving images.

 NOTE: Presentations in a video format without moving images